 Some valves are made from specially treated tissue from the heart of a pig, a cow, or a person.
 These may only last 10 to 15 years.

 Other valves are synthetic.
 These "mechanical" valves last longer, but you'll need to take a drug that keeps blood clots from forming on it.

 Other ways a valve can be replaced include:

-- Ross Procedure: A diseased aortic valve is replaced with your pulmonary valve, which is the same shape.
+- Ross Procedure: A diseased aortic valve is replaced with your pulmonary valve, which is a similar shape.
 You'll get a new pulmonary valve from a human donor.
 This can be a good choice for children because their "new" valve will grow as they do.
 But it's a complicated surgery, and in some cases, the valves stop working within a few years.

 - Transcatheter Aortic Valve Replacement (TAVR): This new procedure, also known as transcatheter aortic valve implantation (TAVI), is easier on your body than open heart surgery.
 It's done through small cuts, so your chest bones don't have to be separated.
 A new flexible valve is carried to your heart through a thin tube.